adzerk-oss/docker-s3-cache/README.md

     $ make build ; make run

-You'll be delivered to a root shell in the container.

 ## Deploy to Beanstalk

 I use the [eb tool] for this.
 Everything you need should be in this repository